devpies/client-core/README.md

 Two architectural models are adopted: _a traditional microservices model_ and _an event sourcing model_ driven by CQRS.
 [CQRS allows you to scale your writes and reads separately](https://medium.com/@hugo.oliveira.rocha/what-they-dont-tell-you-about-event-sourcing-6afc23c69e9a).
-For example, the `accounting` integration will make use CQRS to write data to Freshbooks and read data from a cache.
-This introduces eventual consistency and requires the frontend's support in handling eventual consistent data intelligently.
+For example, the planned `freshbooks` accounting integration is set to make use of CQRS to write data to Freshbooks and read data from a cache.
+This introduces eventual consistency and requires the frontend's support in handling eventual consistent data intelligently. _Note: the freshbooks integration is out of scope for the initial mvp._

 In the traditional microservices model every microservice has its own database.
 Within the event sourcing model the authoritative source of truth is stored in a single message store (NATS).